 “I wish I’d known that there was an online directory for available books and a café on the bottom floor!”

 Well – always good to know about the café!
 You will likely spend many a happy break there, topping up your caffeine before returning to your studies.
-And yes, the Library catalogue, Encore – quite a lifesaver really, as it tells you exactly what books, journals, theses and other documents we have here at Warwick.
+And yes, the Library catalogue, Library Search – quite a lifesaver really, as it tells you exactly what books, journals, theses and other documents we have here at Warwick.
 It also allows you to request a hold on those infuriating books already on loan, so that they are returned and held especially for you.
 Getting started early using this will really help!

 “I wish I had known more about the various schemes like Article Reach; perhaps it’s more accurate to say that I wish we’d had another session, or perhaps an easily accessible space online, to reiterate this information later on in the term.
 I think most people end up forgetting about fundamental features of the Library like this because of the social pressures of first term.”